personalmedia/clip/docs/host-your-own.md

 Now point your web browser to `http://localhost:8080`.

-- To debug the Node.js server, run `docker logs pairdrop`.
+- To debug the Node.js server, run `docker logs clip`.
 - After changes to the code you have to rerun the `docker compose` command

 <br>